devitrylouis/devitrylouis.github.io/_posts/2018-12-01-optimize-dl.md

 # Local Minima

+## Neural networks are not convex
-Convex optimization => The problem can be reduced to finding a local minimum.

-When optimizing a convex function, we know that we have reached a good solution if we ﬁnd a critical point of any kind.
+In the setting of convex optimization,the problem can be reduced to finding a local minimum.
+Furthermore, we know that we have reached a good solution if we ﬁnd a critical point of any kind.

-Nearly all (Extreme ML) Neural Nets are not convex, but guaranteed to have an extremely large number of local minima.
+However nearly all Neural Networks are not convex, and are guaranteed to have an extremely large number of local minima.
+This is not that problematic because of the following reasonning.

-Not that problematic
+## Model identiﬁability

-- Model identiﬁability = model has a suﬃciently large training set that can rule out all but one setting of the model’s parameters.
+<b>Definition</b> model has a suﬃciently large training set that can rule out all but one setting of the model’s parameters.

-- Models with latent variables are often not identiﬁable because we can obtain equivalent models by exchanging latent variables with each other.
+<i>Note</i> models with latent variables are often not identiﬁable because we can obtain equivalent models by exchanging latent variables with each other.

+<b>Sources of non-identiﬁability:</b>
-If we have m layers with n units each, then there are $n!^{m}$ ways of arranging the hidde n units.
-This kind of non identiﬁability is known as weight space symmetry.
+- <u>Weight space symmetry:</u> If we have $m$ layers with $n$ units each, then there are $n!^{m}$ ways of arranging the hidde $n$ units.

-In addition to <b>weight space symmetry</b>, many kinds of neural networks have additional causes of non identiﬁability.
-For example, in any rectiﬁed linear or maxout network, we can scale all the incoming weights and biases of a unit by $\alpha$ if we also scale all its outgoing weights by 1/α.
+- <u>Scaling weights:</u> Rectiﬁed linear or maxout network, we can scale all the incoming weights and biases of a unit by $\alpha$ if we also scale all its outgoing weights by $1/\alpha$.
+This means that—if the cost function does not include terms such as weight decay that depend directly on the weights rather than the models' outputs — every local minimum of a rectiﬁed linear or maxout network lies on an $(m\times n)$-dimensional hyperbola of equivalent local minima.

-This means that—if the cost function does not include terms such as weight decay that depend directly on the weights rather than the models’ outputs — every local minimum of a rectiﬁed linear or maxout network lies on an (m ×n)-dimensional hyperbola of equivalent local minima.
-These model identiﬁability issues mean that a neural network cost function can have an extremely large or even uncountably inﬁnite amount of local minima.
-However, all these local minima arising from nonidentiﬁability are equivalent to each other in cost function value.
-As a result, these local minima are not a problematic form of non convexity.
-Local minima can be problematic if they have high cost in comparison to the global minimum.
-One can construct small neural networks, even without hidden units, that have local minima with higher cost than the global minimum.
+<b>Consequence:</b> neural network cost function can have an extremely large or even uncountably inﬁnite amount of local minima.
+However, all these local minima arising from non-identiﬁability are equivalent to each other in cost function value.

-Local minima with high costs => Problematic for gradient-based optimization algorithms
+<i>Note:</i> Local minima with high costs are nonetheless problematic for gradient-based optimization algorithms.

-Open questions:
+<i>Open questions:</i>
-- Neural Netw have many local minima of high cost?
+- Neural Network have many local minima of high cost?
 - Do optimization algorithms encounter?

-Today, experts suspect that,for suﬃciently large neural networks, most local minima have a low cost function value, and that it is not important to ﬁnd a true global minimum rather than to ﬁnd a point in parameter space that has low but not minimal cost
+Today, experts suspect that, for suﬃciently large neural networks, most local minima have a low cost function value, and that it is not important to ﬁnd a true global minimum rather than to ﬁnd a point in parameter space that has low but not minimal cost.

-TEST to RULE OUT loacl minima:
-- Plotting the norm of the gradient over time.
-    - Norm of the gradient does not shrink to insigniﬁcant size => the problem is neither local minima nor any other kind of critical point.
-    - In high-dimensional spaces, positively establishing that local minima are the problem can be very diﬃcult.
-Many structures other than local minima also have small gradients!

-# Topology
+## Plateaus, Saddle Points and Other Flat Regions

 <b>Saddle Points:</b> In high dimensions, saddle points are more likely than local minima as some eigenvalues are positive, some are negative.